 If you want to save energy and money but aren't sure where to start, apply for an energy assessment.
-SEDAC energy assessments give you the independent, expert advice you need to make your facility more energy efficient.
-SEDAC energy assessments typically identify energy savings measures that have potential annual cost savings of 10-30%.
+SEDAC energy assessments give you the independent, expert advice you need to make your building more energy efficient.
+We typically identify solutions that can save you 10-30% on utility costs.

 Who we serve

 A SEDAC energy assessment includes a site visit and consultation.
-SEDAC will examine major energy-consuming building components including the building envelope, lighting, heating, ventilating, and cooling systems.
+SEDAC will examine major building components: the building envelope, lighting, heating, ventilating, and cooling systems.
 An energy assessment also typically includes a utility bill analysis and benchmarking to see how your building's energy use compares to other similar buildings.

 SEDAC will provide a report with a list of recommendations that the facility should consider to save energy and money.
-We will identify specific opportunities for taking advantage of energy efficient technologies and building design techniques.
-SEDAC staff and the participant can determine any needs for further program services.
+We will identify energy efficient technologies and building design techniques.
+We'll work with you to determine any needs for further program services.

 SEDAC can provide more in-depth analysis as needed, such as life cycle cost analysis.
 We can use energy simulation software to identify and prioritize cost effective solutions.

 "We wouldn't have even known about these projects without the audit.
 We have used it to justify energy efficiency projects to our Board and to guide us in applying for rebates."

 "You could immediately feel the difference from the insulation in the summer heat.
 SEDAC's services were a HUGE help."